 The Girl With The Pilates Mat - Standing Pilates/Stretching

 This channel has a variety of regular pilates and standing pilates videos.
-This one is low tech, but a nice, unintimidating way to start into this style of exercise.
+This one is low tech, but a nice, unintimidating way to data-start= into this style of exercise.

 There are many Tai Chi videos - choose the length (from 5 min to 20 min), style, and level of verbal instruction that appeals to you.
 This is a good 5 min beginner video with instructions.